A mobile app prototype aimed at helping college students better organize their lives.

 To understand potential users, GDD uses ethnographic observation and interviews similar to Hugh Beyer and Karen Holtzblatt's contextual inquiry process.
 The goal of this research is to get a better sense of user lives, behaviors, and potential goals.
 (Note: no observation happened because of the Covid-19 pandemic.)
 According to Sam Ladner, a noted applied ethnographer, “the ethnographic enterprise is to understand people, their beliefs, attitudes, norms, and behaviors.
 Your role as a data analyst is to make the connections between what participants do and say, and what your stakeholders want to know about their products" (Ladner 2016, 141-142).

 To begin the user research process, a design team needs a sense of whom they might research.
-GDD suggests that they complete a persona hypothesis to identify likely candidates.
+GDD suggests that they complete a Persona Hypothesis to identify likely candidates.
 This is a “first try at defining the different kinds of users for a product" (Cooper 2014, 46).

-I imagined two main types of users, both in the same user role (i.e., performing the same tasks within the product).
+I imagined two main users, both in the same user role (i.e., performing the same tasks within the product).
 I hypothesized that Opus would have “high knowledge" users (detail-oriented and already use some type of organization strategy) and “medium knowledge" users (no coherent organizational strategy, but will find value in our ease of use).
 I decided to leave out “low knowledge" users because these students would most likely need some type of extra apparatus to be truly successful (first-year studies class, advising, etc).
-In the process of user research, I need to either verify or complicate these persona hypothesis assumptions.
+In the process of user research, I need to either verify or complicate these assumptions.

 After receiving user research approval from Kennesaw State University's Institutional Review Board (IRB-FY21-393), I posted recruitment messages on Reddit pages associated with schools in the University System of Georgia in the United States.

 I completed 8 remote user interviews using tools like Discord, Google Meet, and Microsoft Teams.
 Participants answered questions about their lives as college students with a particular emphasis on organization.
 They ranged from early to late in their college experience.
 Among other things, they discussed how organization fit into their daily lives, their organization rituals, and how they felt about their school's methods for disseminating information.
-Some lamented how long it took them to become better organizers while others shared their highly personalized strategies for staying up with classwork.
+Some lamented how long it took them to become better organizers while others shared their highly personalized strategies for keeping up with classwork.

 While students in Interaction Design I use affinity maps to tentatively “make sense" of user interviews, without a team, I used a conceptually-ordered matrix as a way to organizing information from user interviews.
 This type of matrix, used frequently in applied ethnography, organizes participants along one axis with key concepts related to research along the other (Ladner 2014, 153).
 I categorized each participant in terms of: